 What Are the Worst Foods to Eat Before Running?

 Many of the foods you should avoid before running are the same types of foods that are generally considered “bad foods for runners.“

-This means that they are relatively devoid of nutrition, high in excess sugar or processed fats, or contain chemicals and other processed ingredients that are just not good for your body when you were trying to improve your health and optimize your running performance.
+This means that they are relatively devoid of nutrition, high in excess sugar or processed fats, or contain chemicals and other processed ingredients that are not good for your body when trying to improve your health and optimize your running performance.

-While foods like soda, fried food, and sugary candy fall into this general category as the “worst foods for runners,“ there are also some nutritious foods that should normally be part of your overall healthy runner’s diet but are not ideal to eat right before a race or a long run because of the potential digestive impact of such foods.
+While foods like soda, fried food, and sugary candy fall into this general category as the “worst foods for runners,“ there are also some nutritious foods that should normally be part of your overall healthy runner’s diet but are not ideal to eat right before a race or a long run because of the potential digestive impact.

 The following list includes some of the top foods to avoid before a race or a long run to help prevent digestive problems while running:

 Caffeine is not only the most popular psychoactive drug in the world, but it is also one of the most common ergogenic aids for endurance performance.

 However, having too much caffeine before running can cause an upset stomach, as caffeine is a stimulant that tends to get your bowels moving (just think about how many people rely on their morning cup of coffee to bring on that first trip to the bathroom!).

 If your body is accustomed to running after a cup of coffee or having some other source of caffeine, then you don’t necessarily need to avoid caffeine altogether before running.

 Doing so may actually decrease your race performance.
 Therefore, be mindful of your pre-run caffeine consumption, especially if you have a sensitive stomach.